desflahertyportfolio/The_Easy_CookBook/README.md

-In this project, you’ll be building a data-driven web application using the technologies that you have learned throughout Data Centric Development.
-You can either choose to to follow the example brief below, or you can use your own idea for the website.

 # Project Name: The Easy CookBook

 I decided to use the sample brief given to students for the project to create a web application that allows users to store and easily access cooking recipes.